minimaxir/aitextgen/README.md

 - Make a good-faith effort to remove overfit output from the generated text that matches the input text verbatim.

 It's fun to anthropomorphise the nameless "AI" as an abstract genius, but part of the reason I made aitextgen (and all my previous text-generation projects) is to make the technology more accessible and accurately demonstrate both its promise, and its limitations. **Any AI text generation projects that are deliberately deceptive may be disavowed.**

-## Known Issues

-- TPUs cannot be used to train a model: although you _can_ train an aitextgen model on TPUs by setting `n_tpu_cores=8` in an appropriate runtime, and the training loss indeed does decrease, there are a number of miscellaneous blocking problems: see [this GitHub issue](https://github.com/minimaxir/aitextgen/issues/3).
-- TorchScript exporting, although it works with `ai.export()`, behaves oddly when reloaded back into Python, and is therefore not supported (yet).
-- Finetuning the 355M GPT-2 model or larger will cause the GPU to go OOM, even 16 GB VRAM GPUs (355M _does_ work with FP16 + 16 GB VRAM however).
-This is a [known issue with the Transformers GPT-2 implementation](https://github.com/huggingface/transformers/pull/2356), unfortunately.

 ## Maintainer/Creator